What Is a Database Management System (DBMS)?

 Databases tend to be relational or non-relational and this is based on the type of data they handle.
 Relational databases store data in tables whereas non-relational databases store data in JSON documents or key-value pairs.
 Additionally, graph databases store nodes and their relationships.

-Just as we have relational, non-relational and graph databases, in the same way, we can have relational database management systems (RDBMS), non-relational database management systems (like document-oriented database management systems (DoDBMS)) or graph database management systems.
+Just as there are relational, non-relational and graph databases, in the same way, there are relational database management systems (RDBMS), non-relational database management systems or graph database management systems.

-We use relational databases to store structured data, which is based on tables that contain rows and columns.
+Relational databases store structured data, which is based on tables that contain rows and columns.
 Data is stored in rows that contain a unique ID known as the primary key.
-We can then link multiple tables with each other based on common values such as product ID or customer name.
+Users can then link multiple tables with each other based on common values such as product ID or customer name.

-We use an RDBMS to manage relational databases — sometimes called SQL databases.
-This is because we use SQL to interact with relational database management systems.
+An RDBMS is used to manage relational databases — sometimes called SQL databases.
+This is because SQL is used to interact with relational database management systems.
 Some popular RDBMSes include MySQL and Microsoft SQL.

 It is worth noting that many people may refer to MySQL as a database when, in reality, it is a DBMS.